Sierpiński triangle

 Sierpiński triangle in logic: The first 16 conjunctions of lexicographically ordered arguments.
 The columns interpreted as binary numbers give 1, 3, 5, 15, 17, 51...

 The Sierpiński triangle, also called the Sierpiński gasket or Sierpiński sieve, is a fractal with the overall shape of an equilateral triangle, subdivided recursively into smaller equilateral triangles.
-Originally constructed as a curve, this is one of the basic examples of self-similar sets—that is, it is a mathematically generated pattern reproducible at any magnification or reduction.
+Originally constructed as a Sierpiński curve, this is one of the basic examples of self-similar sets—that is, it is a mathematically generated pattern reproducible at any magnification or reduction.
 It is named after the Polish mathematician Wacław Sierpiński but appeared as a decorative pattern many centuries before the work of Sierpiński.

 Constructions

 There are many different ways of constructing the Sierpiński triangle.

 Removing triangles

 The Sierpiński triangle may be constructed from an equilateral triangle by repeated removal of triangular subsets: